Professor Charles Pusey

 Making a diagnosis

 The diagnosis of anti-GBM disease usually relies on a blood test to identify anti-GBM antibodies.
 Often a kidney biopsy (taking a small sample of kidney tissue with a needle) is required to demonstrate that the kidneys are involved.
 This may also confirm the diagnosis, by showing deposition of anti-GBM antibodies in the kidney.
 Other tests (such as X-rays or CT scans) are often used to show if the lungs are involved.
+It is important to make a diagnosis of anti-GBM rapidly, as treatment is more likely to be effective when started early in the disease course.

 For information on plasma exchange: